nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/platform_library.md

 ### Driver selection

 `--enable-all-drivers` feature is provided to automatically selected all depended drivers for designated device based on the Kconfig.chip IP information.
-It will add "default y" for all Kconfig symbols starting with MCUX_COMPONENT_driver prefix if there is "default" provided so that if the driver dependency is satisfied for the device, then it will be added into build tree.
+It will add `default y` for all Kconfig symbols starting with MCUX_COMPONENT_driver prefix if there is `default` provided so that if the driver dependency is satisfied for the device, then it will be added into build tree.

 The common prj.conf for platform library example sets CMSIS, system and startup components to y: